Image by @HOWAMIFEELINGG

 Maybe you’ve had an experience when this went really badly.
 Have you had an experience when this went well?
 Remember, speaking out can have good outcomes.
 Maybe it is asking questions in class or trying to tell someone something that is particularly difficult for you.
 It is worth considering if there is a ‘safe’ way to do this.
-If a classroom situation, can you hang back after class and have a talk one to one.
+If it’s a classroom situation, can you hang back after class and have a talk one to one.
 If it is a difficult situation and you feel scared maybe you can speak to a friend and take them with you to talk to a trusted adult.
-Depending on the situation whatever the worse thing is that you are focussing on happening is likely not to happen.
+Depending on the situation, remember that whatever the worst thing is that you are focussing on happening, is likely not to happen.
 The most likely outcome is that by speaking up you will either learn something or get the support you need.

 Worried about every word choice I use whilst interacting with people

 This can come from previous experience of having the meaning of your words taken wrongly or by using an incorrect word and feeling or being made to feel stupid.
 It may just be a fear of this happening for the first time.
 If you think it is because of a previous bad experience it is good to think about this and talk to someone you trust.
 It is also likely you will have had many times where this hasn’t gone badly.
 Maybe one person makes you feel this way.
 Is there a reason for this?
 If you can’t work out where your feelings are coming from you may need to work on your confidence.
 Do things that you enjoy, you are good at or make you feel good.
 Remember, we are all learning and growing.
 Saying the wrong thing is part of that and a very normal part of life.

 Resenting myself for not living up to everyone’s standards